 Bonfire – Is a fire that is not enclosed in a commercially manufactured outdoor fire pit appliance and is in contact with the ground.
-A bonfire is limited to special events such as pep rallies, homecoming or other University sanctioned events.
+A bonfire is limited to special events or other University sanctioned events.

 1. Environmental Health & Safety must be notified at least 72 hours in advance via the on-line submittal of a Fire Permit Application.

-2. Staff, students, and student groups must use the on-line Fire Permit Application form for all pit appliance fires.
+2. Faculty, staff, students, and student groups must use the on-line Fire Permit Application form for all pit appliance fires.

 3. The fuel for the fire should be clean and untreated wood.
 The fire shall not be ignited with flammable liquids.

-4. A commercially manufactured outdoor fire pit appliance will be used.
+4. A commercially manufactured outdoor fire pit appliance must be used.